chapel-lang/chapel/doc/rst/language/spec/ranges.rst

      range-expression # expression

 The count expression can be any integral or boolean value, where boolean values are interpreted as 0 or 1, respectively.
-The count value must be less than or equal to the ``size`` of the range.

-The type of the result of the ``#`` operator is the type of the range argument.
+In detail, the result of the ``#`` operator is calculated as follows.
+The type, stride, and alignment of the result are those of the range argument, except the result is always bounded.

-Depending on the sign of the count and the stride, the high or low bound is unchanged and the other bound is adjusted so that it is :math:`c * stride - 1` units away.
+Depending on the sign of the count and the stride, the high or low bound is unchanged and the other bound is adjusted to provide the specified number of indices.
 Specifically:

+-  If the count and the stride are both positive or both negative, the indices are taken starting from the range's low bound.
--  If the count times the stride is positive, the low bound is preserved and the high bound is adjusted to be one less than the low bound plus that product.
+   In this case, the low bound is preserved and the high bound is set to :math:`low bound + count * stride - 1`.

--  If the count times the stride is negative, the high bound is preserved and the low bound is adjusted to be one greater than the high bound plus that product.
+-  If the count and the stride have opposite signs, the indices are taken starting from the range's high bound.
+   In this case, the high bound is preserved and the low bound is set to :math:`high bound + count * stride + 1`.

 ..